pkibbey/pkibbey.github.io/src/content/blog/tech-moves-fast.md

 ---
-title: "Development Strategies: The Rapid Evolution of Web Technology"
+title: "Tech Change: Navigating Rapid Evolution"
-description: "Reflections on the fast-paced changes in web development and strategies for staying current while maintaining stability."
+description: "Strategies for keeping up with the fast-paced tech industry"
-pubDate: "Feb 01 2024"
+pubDate: "2023-03-15"
 color: "linear-gradient(to bottom right, #E67E22, #D35400)"
-tags: ["Web Development", "Technology", "Career", "Learning", "Innovation"]
+tags: ["Career", "Technology", "Learning", "Growth", "Development"]
 ---

 In the ever-evolving world of web development, change is not just a constant; it's an overwhelming force.
 With new frameworks, libraries, and tools emerging regularly, the landscape can feel like a race you can't quite keep up with.
 And now, with the addition of Artificial Intelligence (AI) tools to the mix, this acceleration has only increased, transforming how developers build, debug, and deploy websites.